kiwicom/contessa/docs/features.rst

 Features
 =========================

-Here are list of features that may come in handy.
+List of features that may come in handy.

 Time Filter
 -------------------------

-If you need to filter data you're checking by date this feature's for you.
+If you need to filter data by date this feature's for you.
 Each rule can define time interval for selection of suitable rows with parameter **time_filter**.
 It expects name of the column, optionally also length of the interval in *days* (with default 30).
 It is possible to name multiple time-based columns, which will be joined with AND.

 Format